 There was little difference in the final product, but I did notice some subtle differences, especially in the dough.
 The bean dough seemed to have more bubbles formed, and had a firmer, but less dense texture.

 I also used some of the flour to make dumplings in a Cajun bean soup I was cooking.
-I just mixed the flour with enough water to make dough and divided it up into two lumps.
+Just mix the flour with enough water to make dough and divided it up into two lumps.
 I fried one like a tortilla (GOOD) and dumped the rest in the crock pot (pretty good).

 That’s the extent of my hands on experience with bean flour, but I intend to do more with it, especially since I bought 100 pounds of white beans from my bulk food coop “just because” and now I have a use to justify the purchase…